Telenav/mesakit/documentation/overview/building.md

                clean - prompt to remove cached and temporary files

-           all-clean - prompt to remove cached and temporary files and aonia artifacts from ~/.m2
+           all-clean - prompt to remove cached and temporary files and mesakit artifacts from ~/.m2

                debug - turn maven debug mode on